higgsas/higgsas_geo_nodes_manual/docs/deformers.rst

   Test test test

 Center
-  Poistion from where Geometry twist
+  Poistion from where geometry twist

 Limits Lower
   Limits twist from the axis bottom